niran/optimism/op-deployer/book/src/reference-guide/custom-deployments.md

 # Custom Deployments

-While OP Deployer was designed primarily for use with that are governed by Optimism, it also supports managing cusotm deployments.
+While OP Deployer was designed primarily for use with chains that are governed by Optimism, it also supports managing custom deployments.
 This is particularly common for RaaS providers, whose customers often request deployments with custom L1s (or L2s, in the case of L3s) or governance.
 This guide will walk you through the process of managing these chains using OP Deployer.

 > [!danger]
 > Chains deployed in this way are not subject to Optimism Governance.
 They may be running customized or unaudited